 The Chargers Bookstore is open to the public and sells new and used textbooks as well as a wide variety of school supplies and apparel.
 The bookstore accepts MasterCard, Visa, and Discover.
-Due to current restrictions, hours are limited.

 Career Services

 Southwest Tech's Career Placement Office offers students and alumni free personalized job seeking assistance, from part-time jobs to get through college to full-time careers.
 In the classroom, students learn necessary skills to succeed in their chosen fields; Career Connections helps students develop the skills needed to get the job.
 These skills include: